-All attempts will be made to hold each seasonal stage on the season’s equinox or solstice weekend and following Monday.
-Consider the Monday a bonus day which won't be made up if Monday gets cancelled after successful Saturday and Sunday attempts.
+All attempts will be made to hold each seasonal stage on the season’s equinox or solstice weekend, the preceding Friday and following Monday.
 The Course Director (currently, Jordan Radin) will decide whether to shift the season’s stage depending on weather (wet trails) and other events in the Park (that damn running race).
 See the FAQs for more info about extended stages.

 Competitors must finish at least three of the Four Season stage dates to enter a time.
 His/her finish time will represent the cumulative time of any three stages completed.

 Should a Competitor complete all four seasons, he/she can take 10 minutes from the aggregate of his/her top three times.

 Results will be posted within an administratively feasible time on this website here.

 Don’t Be a Tool.
 This is like, uh grass roots and stuff.

 All Competitors will be required to use some sort of GPS tracking device such as Strava or Garmin Connect and share the link with the 4SOH Director.
 The 4SOH Director has created a Four Seasons segment in Strava and in Garmin Connect.
 Additional resources can be found here.
 Send your ride link or gpx file here by 12:00 p.m.
 Mountain on the Tuesday following the stage.
 You can also submit it through the Contact page of this website here.